montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 }
 ```

 There are a few pieces of unusual syntax in the value binding above.
 Although the application is only using single selection, the repetition component's selection system is designed to support scenarios where the user can select multiple items at once.
 To handle those use cases, the selection property returns an array.

 The `0` in the binding expression tells the binding system to use the first item in the array, which is the selected object.
 Unlike JavaScript, the FRB syntax doesn't require brackets when accessing an array index.
+It's worth noting that using an array index to access the first item will only work when the data structure is an array.
+You could use the FRB `one()` function instead to access the first item in a generic way.

 The other interesting bit of syntax in the code above is the `??` operator.
 When the expression is evaluated, the value on the left-hand side of the operator will be used if it is defined.
 If the left-hand value is null or undefined, the expression will evaluate to the value on the right-hand side.
 In the `value` binding, the `??` operator is used to make the `h1` element prompt the user when no list item is selected.